 Silverton Ski Resort Location

 Silverton Ski Resort is located in the state of Colorado, USA.
-This ski area is nearby the town of Silverton, CO.
+This ski area is nearest the town of Silverton, CO.

 Silverton, CO 81433 USA